Yarpii-Tech/modPack/DZE_Server_Config/readme.md

-;This is a comment
+This is a comment
-;Comments above a certain setting will provide it's description
+Comments above a certain setting will provide it's description

-;The format for a setting is
+The format for a setting is
-;Variable = Value
+Variable = Value

-;If you see a commented line of that form, it means that the setting is optional, and the Value shows the default ;To change from the default, simply uncomment the line and change the Value
+If you see a commented line of that form, it means that the setting is optional, and the Value shows the default To change from the default, simply uncomment the line and change the Value

-;This configuration file should be placed inside your server instance's configuration directory (like cfgdayz)
+This configuration file should be placed inside your server instance's configuration directory (like cfgdayz)

 [Time]
-;Possible values: Local, Custom, Static
+Possible values: Local, Custom, Static
-;You cannot use Static on OFFICIAL Hive, it will just revert to Local
+You cannot use Static on OFFICIAL Hive, it will just revert to Local
 ```
 Type = Static
 ```
-;If using Custom type, offset from UTC in hours (can be negative as well)
+If using Custom type, offset from UTC in hours (can be negative as well)
 ```
 ;Offset = -8
 ```
-;If using Static type (Hour value always the same on every server start), the value (0-24) to set the Hour to
+If using Static type (Hour value always the same on every server start), the value (0-24) to set the Hour to
 ```
 Hour = 13
 ```

 [Database]
-;Hostname or IP of the server to connect to
+Hostname or IP of the server to connect to
-;If you leave this line commented or blank, HiveExt will connect to the OFFICIAL Hive, which requires registration ;See support.dayzmod.com for more information on what OFFICIAL Hive means, what are the rules, etc.
+If you leave this line commented or blank, HiveExt will connect to the OFFICIAL Hive, which requires registration See support.dayzmod.com for more information on what OFFICIAL Hive means, what are the rules, etc.
-;If using OFFICIAL hive, the rest of the settings in this section have no effect
+If using OFFICIAL hive, the rest of the settings in this section have no effect
 ```
 Host = localhost
 ```

-;Currently, only MySQL is supported
+Currently, only MySQL is supported
 ```
 Type = MySQL
 ```

-;Port to connect to.
-The default is the default listening port of a server of the selected Type ;Instead of specifying Port, you can specify Socket and set Value to the socket name
+Port to connect to.
+The default is the default listening port of a server of the selected Type Instead of specifying Port, you can specify Socket and set Value to the socket name
 ```
 Port = 3306
 ```

-;Database name to connect to.
+Database name to connect to.
 ```
 Database = dayz_epoch
 ```
-;Username to connect with
+Username to connect with
 ```
 Username = dayz
 ```